 Europe holds around 2,000 zoos throughout the continent.
 Here is a list of some of the best-rates zoos:

-- Tiergarten Schönbrunn (Austria) – The oldest zoo, open since 1792, is one of the most beautiful zoos in the world.
-Working toward conservation and education, this zoo was the first to have an elephant infant born in captivity, as well as the first natural panda inseminated-birth in Europe.
-Tiergarten Schönbrunn is located on a royal historical sites, the Schönbrunn Palace, one of Austria’s most admired attractions.
+Tiergarten Schönbrunn (Austria) – The oldest zoo, open since 1792, is one of the most beautiful zoos in the world.
+Working toward conservation and education, this zoo was the first to have an elephant infant born in captivity, as well as the first natural panda inseminated birth in Europe.
+Tiergarten Schönbrunn is located on a royal historical site, the Schönbrunn Palace, one of Austria’s most admired attractions.

 Within every European country lies one or more zoos, housing hundreds to thousands of native and exotic animals.
 Many of these zoos serve as conservational or rehabilitation sites, helping to preserve endangered species populations and help to reintroduce them into the wild.